 ATSC 3.0 is the first major Internet Protocol (IP) standard for television and the first new standard approved by the FCC in 25 years.
 The new terrestrial standard uses orthogonal frequency-division multiplexing (OFDM) that encodes digital data on multiple carrier frequencies enabling better reception from reduced signal interference.
 ATSC 1.0 used 8VSB or 8-level vestigial sideband modulation in its analog to digital transition standard.
 ATSC 3.0 provides 4K resolution which is quadruple the number of pixels that ATSC 1.0 has to offer at 1080p for high definition TV.
 Television picture quality is enhanced from high dynamic range and wide color gamut which will eventually extend to 8K television when it is fully available.
 Using Dolby AC-4 with lower bit rates, NextGen TV provides a sound upgrade that is more efficient than AC-3 used in its former 1.0 standard.

 A collaborative effort among broadcasting groups brings ATSC 3.0 or NextGen TV to large markets positioning it as a revenue-producing opportunity for local stations.
 Upon its successful introduction to the Phoenix, Arizona Model Market, the Pearl Group, comprised of Meredith, Nexstar, TEGNA and Sinclair Broadcast Group, recently announced it is ushering the commercial service to six major networks in Portland, Ore.
 Although ATSC 3.0 would be active and installed in network facilities, consumers will continue to view standard channels on ATSC 1.0 until TV tuners and set-top boxes are in place to receive NextGen TV.
-At this time, the top 40 markets are forecasted to be ATSC 3.0 compliant by the end of 2020.
+Slowed down by the pandemic, ATSC estimates the U.S. will have 62 first markets transmitting including the top 40 by mid-2021.

 This new standard has not changed FCC requirements for broadcast compliance verification, but possibly made adhering to them more complex due to the interplay between broadcasters’ main OTA feed and their new IP-based feeds.
 Broadcasters still require logging and monitoring tools to prove they delivered content in accordance with regulations on closed captioning and audio loudness.
 With the addition of OTT feeds often outsourced from third parties, they will also need to support OTT streaming services and keep a good audit trail for other service-level agreements.